amanialmutairi/Bright-Side-New/README.md

 Amani Almutairi - 2152113593

 ## Bonuses:
 -  chart in views.py line 75.
+(OK, 10 pts)
 -  calculate today appointments only in views.py line 71.
+(Date querey, not new)
 -  used allauth package.
+(Not implemented)